Round up your rewards with the Citi Rewards+ credit card | CNN Underscored

 If you’re thinking about getting the Citi Rewards+ card, you have to be comfortable redeeming your points for gift cards to get the best value for them, unless you also have the Citi Premier or Citi Prestige card.
 If not, you might be better off with another no-annual-fee card that earns easier-to-redeem cash back and offers a few more benefits.

-But If you often use your credit card to cover small everyday purchases, then the Citi Rewards+ card can earn more rewards than many other comparable — or even better — credit cards.
+But if you often use your credit card to cover small everyday purchases, then the Citi Rewards+ card can earn more rewards than many other comparable — or even better — credit cards.
 It might not end up being your primary credit card, but it could be a good addition to your purse or wallet so you can reach for it when you need to pay just a few cents here and there.

 Learn more about the Citi Rewards+ Card.